-Manjit, 28, died in June last year because of a drug overdose.
+Manjit, 28, died in June last year because of drug abuse.
 His father, a worker in the government’s power department, marched through the streets of his village carrying his son’s body, and then addressed a letter to Prime Minister Narendra Modi.

 “I told the prime minister he needed to step in to save Punjab’s youth from drugs.
 Our children are dying and nothing is being done.”